shakil-py/py-b1-project-1/README.md

 ##############
 Softwear featcher :
-this softwear provide mill cost predection this softwear provite better food cicle this softwear provite aleart in hight mill cost . this softwear provite every day ditail all of cost.
+this softwear provide mill cost predection this softwear provite better food cycle this softwear provite aleart in hight mill cost . this softwear provite every day ditail all of cost.